muhammadmueenarif/css-bootstrap-js-react/readme.txt

 in the same order.
 we can use lists for this purpose. to show list items as breadcrumbs and at some space, we will use breadcrumb-item class in each list item.

+Lec 06.
+Bootstrap Button Groups if we put buttons group, it gives a feeling of menu. we can create a menu in web page using button groups. we can set different actions for different buttons.

+btn-group class will group all buttons inside it. btn-group-lg class will give large size to buttons. btn-group-vertical class will make buttons vertical. btn-group-sm class will make buttons small. btn-group-xs class will make buttons extra small. btn-group-vertical will arrange buttons in vertical order. caret class will show dropdown symbol button. btn-group-toggle class will make buttons toggle buttons.